yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 1. Remove the Credit Card Payments
 1. Remove the Loan accounts
 1. Filter the records by account first
-1. Check each account, modify the catagory and mark the transactions as verfied
+1. Check each account, modify the category and mark the transactions as verified
 1. Copy the reverse ~ Balance columns from one previous month's table
 1. List single item takes more than $10,000